 iMac Benchmarks (Early 2011)

 Earlier this week Apple released new iMacs which feature Intel's next-generation quad-core Sandy Bridge processors.
-To see how well the Sandy Bridge iMacs perform I've collected Geekbench 2 results from the Geekbench Result Browser for these new iMacs and compared them against the previous Wolfdale (Core 2 Duo) and Lynnfield (Core ix) iMacs.
+To see how well the Sandy Bridge iMacs perform I've collected Geekbench 2 results from the Geekbench Browser for these new iMacs and compared them against the previous Wolfdale (Core 2 Duo) and Lynnfield (Core ix) iMacs.
 While results aren't available for all the Sandy Bridge iMac configurations (in particular I don't have results for the 21.5-inch Core i7 iMac) there are enough results here to examine the performance of the new iMacs.
 Update!
 Results are now available for all of the Sandy Bridge iMacs (including the 21.5-inch Core i7 iMac).
 I've updated the chart below with the results.

 For people not familiar with Geekbench 2, higher scores are better.
 Also, Geekbench 2 only measures processor and memory performance; it won't measure the benefits of new video cards or storage devices.